Updated: May 12

 "But you are human, and you will make mistakes.
 You will misjudge.
 You will yell."
 Ta-Nehisi Coates

 I facilitate anger management groups, and yes, we have lively discussions.
-I suppose you are thinking these groups must be tense.
-Yes, at times they are, and time outs are necessary.
+I suppose you think these groups must be tense.
+Yes, at times, they are, and time-outs are necessary.
 Anger management is among those topics that encourage self-reflection related to temperament.
 At the beginning of each session, I take the time to remind the group members of the purpose of anger management.
 I clarify terms related to anger management.
 Yes, it leads to a debate because members struggle with the difference between anger and aggression early in the process.

 What is anger?

 The responses to the question, what is anger?
-Often, members of the group describe anger as an action rather than an emotion.
+Often, group members describe anger as an action rather than an emotion.
 Once we clarify, anger is an emotion.
-I use Reilly and Shopshire operational definition, “anger is a feeling or emotion that ranges from mild irritation to intense fury and rage.”
+I use Reilly and Shopshire's operational definition, “anger is a feeling or emotion that ranges from mild irritation to intense fury and rage.”
 I use this working definition because it helps group members recognize that anger escalates.
 There is an opportunity to decrease anger before it reaches intense fury and rage.
 I find it helps if they realize the situation that provokes the anger may start as a mild irritation.

 Also, to establish accountability for expressing their anger and dispel the idea, they move from zero to sixty.
-The zero to sixty, mindset typically overlook there is a starting point leading up to fury and rage.
+The zero-to-sixty mindset typically overlooks there is a starting point leading up to fury and rage.
 The starting point is the appraisal of the situation that triggers the anger.
-Your assessment helps you to decide your response to the anger-provoking situation.
-Sometimes, members of the group tend to overlook the underlying feeling for the fit of anger.
-The anger iceberg depicts some of the underlying feelings associated with anger.
+Your assessment helps you to decide your response to the anger-provoking crisis.
+Sometimes, group members overlook the underlying feeling for the fit of anger.
+Finally, the anger iceberg depicts some underlying emotions associated with anger.

 What is Aggression?

-Once we have exhausted (literally) the definition of anger.
-We address aggression.
-I also use Reilly and Shopshire operationally definition for aggression, “aggression is a behavior that is intended to cause harm to another person or property.”
+Once we have exhausted (literally) the definition of anger, we address aggression.
+I also use Reilly and Shopshire's operational definition for aggression, “aggression is a behavior that is intended to cause harm to another person or property.”
 There is a misconception about aggression and what counts as aggressive behaviors—one of the misconceptions centers around the notion that aggressive behaviors can be verbal and non-verbal.
-It is not uncommon to hear the question, what you mean aggression can be verbal?
+It is common to hear the question, what do you mean aggression can be verbal?
 The definition says nothing about aggression being verbal.
 Yes, the description does not address verbal aggression; it only addresses physical aggression.
-Remember aggression is also about the domination of the other person.
-Pay attention to the word “intended” and think of the times words are weaponized to hurt a person.
+Remember, aggression is also about the domination of the other person.
+Pay attention to the word “intended” and consider how words are weaponized to hurt a person.
 The point here is aggressive behaviors manifests in different ways.

 Examples of aggressive behaviors: